renovatebot/renovate/docs/usage/python.md

 ## Alternative file names

 The default file matching regex for `requirements.txt` aims to pick up the most popular conventions for file naming, but it's possible that some get missed.
-If you have a specific file or file pattern you want to get found by Renovate, then you can do this by adding a new pattern under the `fileMatch` field of `pip_requirements`. e.g. you could add this to your config:
+If you have a specific file or file pattern you want the Renovate bot to find, use the `fileMatch` field in the `pip_requirements` object. e.g.:

 ```json
   "pip_requirements": {